Daniel-Lamb/Datathon_1st_Place_Spring23/README.md

 # Datathon_Spring23
+Sponsored by QUESTech and Fifth Tribe

-Analyzed Elon Musk's tweets and Tesla order cancellations to find correlation and trends.
+Team Coil, comprised of myself and Melvin Rajendran, analyzed Elon Musk's tweets and Tesla order cancellations to find correlation and trends.